Skip to main navigation menu Skip to main content Skip to site footer

 Also, be sure to include:

-• An abstract of your article (one in English and one in your native language, no shorter than 300 words up to 350 words each; where English is the native language of the author(s), a Korean abstract will be provided by the editors of the journal)
+• A 300 to 350 word abstract of your article - one in English and one in your native language; where English is the native language of the author(s), a Korean abstract will be provided by the editors of the journal

 • Five keywords in each of your writing languages to aid in searching and indexing